aduh95/schwifty-markdown/README.md

 network access to work with your diagrams.

-**N.B.:** The PlantUML project is not published on `npm`, which means Schwifty must embed a JAR archive of the project, and this archive is not guarenteed to be the last version available.
+**N.B.:** The PlantUML project is not published on `npm`, which means Schwifty must embed a JAR archive of the project, and this archive is not guaranteed to be the last version available.
 You can update it manually by typing `schwifty --update-dependencies`.

 **N.B.:** The only supported extension for PlantUML diagrams is `.pu`.
-If you think I should add suppport more file extensions, please raise an issue or submit a pull request.
+If you think I should add support more file extensions, please raise an issue or submit a pull request.

 **N.B.:** If you use [preprocessing includes](preprocessing) in your diagrams, you might have trouble with the cache of your navigator.
 Most browser won't ask